Do You Need to Fill Out Form T2125 on Your Personal Income Tax Return?

 Filling Out Form CRA T2125

-The Statement of Business or Professional Activities (the T2125 form) is designed to lead you through the process of calculating your "true" business income; that is, what's left when you've taken away your business expenses from the original amount you made.
+The T2125 form is designed to lead you through the process of calculating your "true" business income—that is, what's left when you've taken away your business expenses from the original amount you made.
 Note that if you are engaged in several different business activities or have more than one business, you will need to fill out a separate form T2125 for each.

 Throughout the form, if something doesn't apply to you, just leave it blank.

-For instance, in the first section of the form, Identification, if your business is not a partnership, you will leave the space for Partnership business number and for Your percentage of the partnership blank.
-Do the same with the Tax shelter identification number if you don't have one.
-(Remember, if you are declaring business income that you have made "on the side" you are a sole proprietorship by default.)
+For instance, in the first section of the form (Identification), if your business is not a partnership, you will leave the space for partnership business number and for your percentage of the partnership blank.
+Do the same with the tax shelter identification number if you don't have one.
+(Remember, if you are declaring business income you have made "on the side," you are a sole proprietorship by default.)

 Add Your Business Expenses

-There's a separate Capital Cost Allowance section on the form for you to calculate the proper percentages you're allowed to write off each year for assets such as property and equipment your business has acquired, and another separate section for motor vehicle expenses if you've been using a vehicle for business purposes.
+There's a separate capital cost allowance section on the form to calculate the proper percentages you're allowed to write off each year for assets such as property and equipment your business has acquired, and a separate section for motor vehicle expenses if you've been using a vehicle for business purposes.

 Remember that whatever expenses you are claiming, you can only claim the business portion of the expense.